yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr.md

 The esteemed David Schirduan wrote an excellent [character generator](https://technicalgrimoire.com/troikagenerator) for Troika! that really conveys the _strangeness_ of the system:
 ![Star Tyrant](/img/star-tyrant.png)

-I start the game with _Bridle of Aeons_?
+So, as this character, you would start with something called the "_Bridle of Aeons_"?
 What does that do?
-I love the implied build-your-own setting this inspires, albeit aided by brilliant scaffolding.
+What does it mean for the world we're building, together?
+I simply love the implied setting that this background inspires!